 As biomarkers are an important part of cancer drug development and diagnostics, we focused on curating a representative data set.
 The CIViC database (https://civicdb.org) is an open-source knowledgebase that includes extensive cancer-related biomarker datasets.
 We identified 500 biomarkers related to cancer diagnostics and therapy.
-Based on the large-scale AACR-genie cancer patient cohort, which included data from 171,957 patients, we estimate that at least a subset of these biomarkers are present in 23.56% of cancer patients.
-In terms of cancer types, colorectal cancer, breast cancer, and glioma are those with most frequent biomarkers (Figure 2)
+Based on the large-scale AACR-genie cancer patient cohort, which included data from 171,957 patients we estimate that 23.56% of the patients had at least one mutation corresponding to a CIViC biomarker, indicating potential clinical relevance for targeted therapies, or enrollment in biomarker-driven clinical trials.
+Our findings also suggest that patients with colorectal cancer, breast cancer, and glioma had the highest frequencies of mutations associated with CIViC biomarkers (Fig. 2).